 we have some.

-Participants were asked if their skin felt moisturized.
-In a stirring victory for moisturizers, it did.
+participants were asked if their skin felt moisturized. in a totally shocking victory for moisturizers, it did.

 clinical study summary